devgopher/botticelli/README.md

 There are several reasons to choose Botticelli:
 - cross-platform
+- supports a wide range of messengers (Telegram, Facebook, VK)
+- extensible (you may add support of any other messenger, that has an open API)
 - reliable
 - easy to use
 - easy to deploy(docker support)